hybridgroup/gobot/platforms/joystick/README.md

 [10345 ms] Axis: 0      value:0
 ```

 You can use the output from this program to create a JSON file for the various buttons and axes on your joystick/gamepad.
+You could also create a file similar to `joystick_dualshock3.go` and submit a pull request with the new configuration so others can use it as well.